fubar2/treeval_gal/README.md

 ##### Incorporate tracks from VGP workflow runs into JBrowse2 ?
 - What additional tracks would be useful for TreeValGal?
-   - for VGP internal use
+   - for VGP internal use?
-   - for scientists and the public
+   - for scientists and the public?
-- What is available?
-- How to incorporate useful tracks into JBrowse2 objects?
+- What's being generated
+  - how to find those tagged VGP WF outputs?
-- How to allow access to genomes efficiently?
+- How to allow access to big JBrowse2 configurations efficiently?
     - JBrowse2 archives contain compressed/indexed reference sequence and track files - so are big.
+    - What would these look like to be useful enough to expose with other VGP assembly artifacts?
        - Build centrally with a static public link, for each organism
-       - View without redundant copies!
+       - View without redundant data copies using stable URI for remote on-line viewing.

 ##### Downstream uses for JBrowse2 archives
   - JBrowse2 archive contents can be displayed by a byte-range static web server